StevensSEC/softe.club/src/articles/guides/resources.md

 -   [PacktPub](https://packtpub.com/) - Provides a free daily ebook, hosts other ebook resources
 -   [free-programming-books](https://github.com/EbookFoundation/free-programming-books) - A huge list of free programming books to check out (some links are old but there's a ton there!)
+-   [Beej's Guide to Network Programming](https://beej.us/guide/bgnet/html/) - A very extensive guide to network programming with examples in C

 # Free Courses